Platycerium, Staghorn Fern : cultivation and care

 Planting the Platycerium

 The Platycerium can be grown in a pot when young, but over time, the sterile fronds may completely cover the pot, treating it as a support since it is an epiphytic plant.
-It’s better to install it directly (or not wait too long to install it) on a hanging support, for example on a vertical board placed against a wall, on a decorative trunk or driftwood branch, or in a hanging basket.
+It is better to install it directly (or not wait too long to install it) on a hanging support, for example, on a vertical board placed against a wall, on a decorative trunk or a driftwood branch, or in a hanging basket.

 Regarding the location to choose, the Platycerium needs bright but filtered light.
-It appreciates a spot near an east or west-facing window, with thin curtains to filter direct sunlight.
-Too much light would burn its fronds, while insufficient light would slow its growth.
-As a tropical plant, it enjoys ambient humidity.
-A bright bathroom, conservatory or greenhouse are ideal locations.
-In dry indoor conditions, remember to mist its fronds regularly or use a humidifier.
-The ideal temperature is between 18 and 25°C. It does not tolerate cold draughts or temperatures below 10°C.
+It thrives near a window facing east or west, with thin curtains to filter direct sunlight.
+Too much light will scorch its fronds, while insufficient light will slow its growth.
+As a tropical plant, it appreciates ambient humidity.
+A bright bathroom, conservatory, or greenhouse are ideal spots.
+In dry indoor conditions, mist its fronds regularly or use a humidifier.
+The ideal temperature ranges between 18 and 25 °C. It does not tolerate cold drafts or temperatures below 10 °C.

 Young Platycerium plants grown in pots.
-You can clearly see the sterile fronds already starting to cover the pots.
+The sterile fronds are already starting to cover the pots.

-It is possible to plant the Platycerium in a pot when young, but we recommend installing it directly on a vertical support instead.
+It is possible to plant the Platycerium in a pot when young, but we recommend installing it directly on a vertical support.

 - Use a wide, shallow pot with drainage holes.

-- Prepare a light mix: pine bark, sphagnum moss, coconut fibre and a bit of perlite.
+- Prepare a light mix: pine bark, sphagnum moss, coconut fibres, and a bit of perlite.

 - Place the plant on the mix without burying it: only the roots should touch the substrate.

-- Water sparingly and allow to dry out well between waterings.
+- Water sparingly and allow it to dry well between waterings.

-Planting in a pot is suitable for younger plants.
+Planting in a pot is suitable for the youngest plants.

 - Use untreated wood or a cork support.